 Starting a Commercial Landscaping Business

 If you are thinking about starting a commercial landscaping business and already work in the industry, there are a number of issues to consider.
 Do you prefer to work with professionals over homeowners?
-Residential design and installation is typically performed on a smaller scale.
+Residential design and installation are typically performed on a smaller scale.

-Build your client base by asking your business-owning residential clients if they need any help.
+Build your client base by asking your business owning residential clients if they need any help.
 Commercial landscaping can be profitable and satisfying, but you need to be sure you are ready for the transition.
 Good luck!